Jermain Defoe back at Tottenham as academy coach and club ambassador - NewsBreak

 Jermain Defoe back at Tottenham as academy coach and club ambassador

-Jermain Defoe has returned to Tottenham Hotspur as an academy coach and club ambassador.
+Jermain Defoe has returned to Tottenham as an academy coach and club ambassador.

 Former striker Defoe scored 143 goals for Spurs across two spells in a varied career, which ended when he retired at Sunderland in March.